adrfantini/academic-kickstart/content/en/author/admin/_index.md

 [Here](https://adrfantini.github.io/r-packages/) you can find a list of my favourite R packages.

-While working as a developer at [Higeco](https://www.higeco.com/en), I also started coding in JavaScript (Node.js), Lua and C.
+While working as a developer at [Higeco](https://www.higeco.com/en), I also learned a little bit of C, quite a bit of JavaScript (both backend and frontend) and lots of Lua (scripting, system plugins).

 ---